sensorium/Mozzi/README.md

 ### Raspberry Pi Pico
 port by j-enns

+- default audio is nearly 11 bits with phase corrected PWM at 32768hz
+- phase correct and bit depth can be changed in AudioConfigPico.h
 - audio out only (audio input work in progress)
-- audio out on gpio 2
+- mono audio out on gp2
+- stereo audio out with gp3
 - tested and working: Sinewave.ino and AMsynth.ino
 - works with "Arduino Mbed OS RP2040" boards and https://github.com/earlephilhower/arduino-pico
+- can be run on either core

 ***